cshubert/ProjectTemplate/README.md

 # ProjectTemplate

+ProjectTemplate is a JavaScript full stack project template.

+It
-ProjectTemplate is a JavaScript full stack template for creating projects that are independent, loosely coupled, and reusable.
+ for creating projects that are independent, loosely coupled, and reusable.

 The template contains an ISC LICENSE, a README.md, UX (User eXperience files), etc.